dasarpai/old.dasarpai.github.io/_booksummary/2024-12-05-Interview-Jeff-Bezos-Amazon-Dealbook-Event-2024.md

 ![Interview-Jeff-Bezos-Amazon-Dealbook-Event-2023](/assets/images/booksummary/7531-Interview-Jeff-Bezos-Amazon-Dealbook-Event-2024.jpg)

-# Key Themes and Ideas from Jeff Bezos' Interview
+# Key Themes and Ideas from Interview with Jeff Bezos @ Amazon, at Dealbook Event 2024
 These themes highlight Bezos' philosophies, ambitions, and the principles guiding his multifaceted ventures.

 ## **Theme 1: Leadership and Decision-Making**